Will-H93/book-library/README.md

 The Book library API project as part of the Manchester Codes Backend Module

-The project implements RESTful routes and allows users to perform CRUD (Create, Read, Update, Delete) operations on artist and albums in a MySQL database.
+The project implements RESTful routes and allows users to perform CRUD (Create, Read, Update, Delete) operations on authors, books, genres and readers in a MySQL database.

 ## Installation